-	A large dining table for 6 persons provide pleasant dining on the 18 sqm sized terrace which looks onto the ever teeming Madach Square.
+A large dining table provides pleasant dinings at the terrace which looks onto the ever teeming Madach Square.

-	The kitchen is well equipped, gas-oven, fridge/freezer, cutlery set, dishes, iron, hair-dryer, air conditioning (optional), a big screen LCD television and WI-FI access among others.
+The kitchen is well equipped, gas-oven, fridge/freezer, cutlery set, dishes, iron, hair-dryer, air conditioning (optional) , Television and WI-FI access among others.

 Clean and fresh bed linen and one towel for each guest.

 Use of air-conditioning is optional on a daily price of 3Eur/room.

 Parking by car is possible at the square for approx. 400Huf/hour.
 From Friday 20:00 to Monday 8:00am parking is free of charge.

 Parking is safe around here, but it's also possible to keep your car in a garage for approx. 3500Huf (12 Euros) / 24 hours.

 Also there is a huge free parking space in front of the City Park - to the right from Heroes' Square - at Dozsa Gyorgy ut.

 Though it is approx. 2 kms away, parking is free anytime there and is easily approachable by Metro 1 from the apartment.